-As managing agents we are accredited by Telford and Wrekin Council.
-This means that our properties are inspected by the concil to ensure they are suitable.
+As managing agents we are licensed with RentSmart Wales.
+This means that our properties are inspected by the council to ensure they are suitable.
 We are also regulated by the Property Ombudsman, meaning that there are high standards we have to meet and rules that we are bound by.

 Unfortunately we do not accept administration fees before the property is viewed, this is because we do not refund fees if you decide against the property.
 However, we will always endeavor to book a viewing as soon as possible for you.